Migrating from Tunnel Proxy to Per-App TunnelVMware Workspace ONE UEM 1905 and later

 Note: In case the apps do not have the new Tunnel SDK module, you can enable the Tunnel Proxy for Backwards Compatibility option to fetch the existing Proxy configuration.

-If your environment does not require backward compatibility with Tunnel Proxy, perform the following steps to disable the Tunnel Proxy configuration.
+If your environment does not require backward compatibility with Tunnel Proxy, perform the following steps to deactivate the Tunnel Proxy configuration.

 - Navigate to Enterprise Integration > VMware Tunnel Proxy.